amirhajibabaei/AutoForce/theforce/calculator/README.md

 runs.
 If `None`, the default kernel will be used
 (see *Kernels*) with an empty initial model.
+In that case `kernel_kw` can be used for passing some parameters (e.g. cutoff) to the kernel instantiation.

 #### calculator
 The main DFT calculator can which be any ASE